watem-sedem/watem-sedem/docs/output.rst

 *********

-Raster with the calculated RUSLE-values, the potential soil loss, for every pixel in :math:`(kg/[m^2.year])`.
-This raster is only written if :ref:`write rusle = 1 <writerusle>`
+Raster with the calculated RUSLE-values, the potential soil loss, for every pixel in (in:math:` kg m^{-2} year^{-1}`).
+This raster is only written if the model choice ':ref:`write rusle <writerusle>`' is enabled.

 TILEROS (mm per gridcel).rst
 ****************************

-Raster with the calculated tillage erosion :math:`(mm.year^{-1})`.
-Negative values indicate erosion, positive values give sedimentation.
+Raster with the calculated tillage erosion (in :math:`mm year^{-1}`).
+Negative values indicate erosion, while positive values indicate sedimentation.
-This raster is only written if :ref:`calculate tillage erosion = 1 <calctileros>`.
+This raster is only written if the model choice ':ref:`calculate tillage erosion <calctileros>`' is enabled.

 TILEROS (kg per gridcel).rst
 ****************************

-Raster with the calculated tillage erosion :math:`(kg.year^{-1})`.
-Negative values indicate erosion, positive values give sedimentation.
+Raster with the calculated tillage erosion (in :math:`kg year^{-1}`).
+Negative values indicate erosion, positive values indicate sedimentation.
-This raster is only written if :ref:`calculate tillage erosion = 1 <calctileros>`.
+This raster is only written if the model choice ':ref:`calculate tillage erosion<calctileros>`' is enabled.

 SEDTIL_IN.rst
 *************

-Raster with the amount of sediment :math:`(kg)` due to tillage erosion that enters a pixel from the upstream pixels.
+Raster with the amount of sediment (in :math:`kg`) that enters a pixel from the upstream pixels, due to tillage erosion.
-This raster is only written if :ref:`calculate tillage erosion = 1 <calctileros>`.
+This raster is only written if the model choice ':ref:`calculate tillage erosion <calctileros>`' is enabled.

 SEDTIL_OUT.rst
 **************

-Raster with the amount of sediment :math:`(kg)` due to tillage erosion that leaves every pixel and is distributed between the two target pixels.
+Raster with the amount of sediment (in :math:`kg`) that leaves every pixel and is distributed between its target pixels, due to tillage erosion.
-This raster is only written if :ref:`calculate tillage erosion = 1 <calctileros>`.
+This raster is only written if the model choice ':ref:`calculate tillage erosion <calctileros>`' is enabled.

 .. _calibrationtxt: